 Resident Assistants work in both the residence halls and the Housing Office.
 They report directly to the Housing Manager and assist with various duties.
 These duties include, but are not limited to: receiving maintenance requests, recording complaints, answering questions, making appointments for the Housing Manager, and conducting tours for prospective students and their parents.
-In addition, Resident Assistants report any violations of housing rules, damage to housing, maintenance needs and suggestions for improvements in the dorms.
-Resident Assistants, working in close collaboration with the Housing Manager and Student Activities Coordinator(s), plan and host various housing activities and programs.
-Any housing student interested in applying for a Resident Assistant position should contact the Housing Manager.
+In addition, Resident Assistants report any violations of housing rules, damage to residence halls, maintenance needs and suggestions for Resident Assistants, working in close collaboration with the Housing Manager and Student Activities Coordinator(s), plan and host various dorm activities and programs.
+Any housing student interested in applying should contact the Housing Manager.